pkr-7/l1ghtsab3r/README.md

 So tell them to open source fast or shutdown we don't need these.(Apple, Microsoft, Google, Meta)

-You people have lot of misconceptions about hacking, well it's just a fancy made up word.
-If I can access your facebook profile or see inside your computer then you say you were hacked.
-But now a days both hardware and software have become powerful and secure.
-Which means the firewall has improved a lot, because it's also a software.
-So to hack your Facebook account I need your password, because it is impossible to hack Facebook server.
-Then how can I know your password, there are only five ways.
-If you wrote your password somewhere and I got it.
-If you are sleeping some where and someone looked into your device.
-And If you are using wifi outside like hotel, shop, airport etc.
-If I am staying near your house and got signal from your router(fiber modem).
-So someone must be near you to do such things.
-Yes, if you are using your phone network 5g/4g then you are safe.
-Of course you need fiber internet, so you have to set the router password to very difficult.
-Not talking about wifi password, your router has a separate password.
-When you buy fiber service, when they provide you the modem, there is a link, user-name and password written on the box, so don't throw away the box right away.
-Go to the link, enter user-name password and set a difficult password.
-Don't buy too powerful modem like big antennas and more range, you just need signal inside 2 rooms that's it.

-Open source Software
-________________________________________________
-Laptop/Phone/tablet

-Browser = Chrome, Firefox, Brave
-Office = LibreOffice
-Vpn = Psiphon
-Pdf viewer = sumatra
-Image editor = Gimp
-Vector graphics = Inkscape
-Video player = Vlc
-Cache cleaner = Ccleaner
-Compressor = 7-Zip

-These 2 tools are very powerful for editing text files. the main git file will become lengthy day by day then it will be more difficult to search.

-1) https://meldmerge.org/ (This is like git but offline to compare changes in text files.)

-2) https://code.visualstudio.com/ (This is a text editor, don't be afraid of the name, it's easy to use, just install, when you click on find and input a word or line, you will see the search results with better experience.)
-The only issue with this software is that it doesn't have a dictionary.
-So you have to copy paste it to the normal google word type office software to correct spelling and grammar.

-I use Asus vivobook x510uf , intel i5, 12 gb ram, 2gb NVIDIA graphics card, 250gb ssd.
-(550 USD, I bought it online on valentines day offer, will be more cheaper on Halloween)
-These above tools will run smoothly on any Apple laptop, if you don't know how to buy a Windows laptop.
-Yeah, buying a Windows laptop is very tricky.
-Shops will cheat you and you don't know how to order online.
-I make software.
-I need a laptop for now.
-But you should buy an Apple iPad or Samsung galaxy z fold 4 instead of a laptop.
-Galaxy z fold is best right now because It combines, phone, tablet and laptop into one device.
-Of course rollable will be better in the future.
-But the z fold is the 4th generation now and cheaper than iPhone, iPad, macbook combined.

 https://www.synthesia.io/
 https://www.descript.com/
 If you want to become a Director and can't afford Warner Bros or Columbia Pictures, you can use these.
 Free software is not available right now, but will be available after 1 year.
 These are very new right now.
 Don't upload yourself into this.